Football Trading Guide & Strategies

 We would watch the game, and look for the underdog scoring an early goal, or a goal against the run of play.

 An opposition goal would immediately swing the odds by some amount, depending on the time of the goal and several other factors.
-Now however, the odds for backing the favourite may have risen to around 2.50.
+However, the odds for backing the favourite may have risen to around 2.50.
 This is the time to back them.

 Take this upcoming match between Bayern Munich and Crvena Zvezda in the Champions League for example.